lauralwd/azolla_MYBs/README.md

 ### Final figure with added MSA
 The MSA shown here is not included in the manuscript for size limitations.
-It shows the region of R2R3 MYBs that is used to differentiate the different subfamilies as described by J&R.
+It shows the region of R2R3 MYBs used to differentiate the different subfamilies as described by J&R.
-The figure that is used in the manuscript can be found [here](figures/myb_subfamiles+RNAseq_normalbootstrap-600dpi.png).
+The figure included in the paper is available [here](figures/myb_subfamiles+RNAseq_normalbootstrap-600dpi.png).

 ![myb_subfamiles+RNAseq_normalbootstrap+MSA-600dpi.png](figures/myb_subfamiles+RNAseq_normalbootstrap+MSA-600dpi.png)

 ### Guide through folders and files
 The `data` folder contains (unaligned) fasta files, lists of sequence names, and aligned sequences in both trimmed and untrimmed versions.
-File names tend to be long, but are meant to reflect the history of that specific file.
+File names reflect the history of that specific file and therefore tend to be rather long.
-For example: `combi-I-to-VIII-Azfi-Arabidopsis_sequences_linear_aligned-mafft-einsi_trim-gt4.fasta` contains a combination of sequences from the subfamiles I to VIII and sequences from _Azolla filiculoides_ and _Arabidopsis thaliana_.
+For example `combi-I-to-VIII-Azfi-Arabidopsis_sequences_linear_aligned-mafft-einsi_trim-gt4.fasta` contains a combination of sequences from the subfamilies I to VIII and sequences from _Azolla filiculoides_ and _Arabidopsis thaliana_.
 Those sequences were then aligned with `mafft-einsi` and trimmed with a gap threshold of .4 (40%).

 The `analyses` folder contains tree inferences and annotation information for use in iToL.